No products in the cart.

-Blades that are made from semi-stainless or especially high-carbon steels are considered “organic” and reactive, will naturally turn grey or sometimes hues of blues, purple and gold with use (this coloration is called the patina, and the pattern will be unique to your knife).
+Blades that are made from semi-stainless or especially high-carbon steels are considered “organic” and reactive, and will naturally turn grey or sometimes hues of blues, purple and gold with use (this colouration is called the patina, and the pattern will be unique to your knife).
 The patina will become a protective layer (Magnetite) for the blade and will help prevent rust (Hematite).
 If you know in your heart, that caring for a carbon blade is more work than you are prepared to commit to, perhaps it’s best to stick with stainless steel (which is better carbon or stainless steel?).

-Until the patina is fully developed, the steel will cause minor discoloration on some vegetables and acidic foods, like onions or pineapple.
+Until the patina is fully developed, the steel will cause minor discolouration on some vegetables and acidic foods, like onions or pineapple.
 Wipe the blade routinely while you cut acidic foods, particularly until the patina is fully formed.
 The patina will narrate your food story to everyone who sees the blade.
 A knife used primarily on meat has a thin almost translucent hue while a vegetable knife will develop bold patches and stripes.

-You don’t need to “force” a patina as it will naturally occur over time, but should you wish to speed up the process or create your own patterns, here is how you can do it.
+You don’t need to “force” a patina as it will naturally occur over time, but should you wish to speed up the process or create patterns, here is how you can do it.

 Supplies you’ll need:

-- Carbon Steel / Semi-Stainless steel knife blade
+- Carbon Steel / Semi-Stainless steel knife blade (Chromium content <13%)

 - Acetone, denatured alcohol or Windex